We work with youth, adults, and families. Our center directory lists the programs, their locations, and what gender and

 Each Adult & Teen Challenge program has its own visitation policy, but generally only immediate family members are allowed contact with the student.
 Contact between the student and other individuals will be severely restricted for the same reasons that are present in other programs of similar nature.

-Giving to a center is easy, just visit our Find a Center page, click on the name of the center you’d like to donate to, and then click the “Donate” button below that center’s location.
+Just visit our Find a Center page, click on the name of the center you’d like to donate to, and then click the “Donate Today” button on the center page.
 You can verify that your donation is going to the right place by looking at the designation information listed on the submit button at the bottom of the donation form.

 All gifts made to a specific center online will go to the specified center, though a receipt will be issued from Adult & Teen Challenge Headquarters.

 Yes!
 Make checks payable to Adult & Teen Challenge and note any restrictions on the memo line.